anisbet/pipe/Readme.md

                   produces '2015/01/05 18:55:33'.
                   Example: 'ls *.txt | pipe.pl -m"c0:/foo/bar/#"' produces '/foo/bar/README.txt'.
                   Use '\' to escape either '_', ',' or '#'.
- -M             : Print the enclosing lines between successful -X and -Y matches.
-See -X and -Y.
  -n{any|c0,c1,...cn}: Normalize the selected columns, that is, removes all non-word characters
                   (non-alphanumeric and '_' characters).
 The -I switch leaves the value's case unchanged.
 However the default is to change the case to upper case.
 See -N,